Soft tissue damage to the legs is the most common riding injury. Easy-wear motorbike or scooter pants are worth the search and money.

 Be wary of common design flaws, including low cut pants and fasteners in high impact areas.
 Good designs require very few seams and joins.

-On road or off-road, give your hips and knees protection from injuries that can stop you from riding in the future.
+On or off-road, chose impact protectors to give your hips and knees protection from injuries that can stop you riding in the future.

 Make sure you can sit on your bike easily, walk around freely and crouch down without constraint.